MicrosoftEdge/DevTools/explainers/InBrowserEmulation/explainer.md

 ## Discussion points

 The main question to answer now is one of discovery.
 How would users not familiar or interested in Developer Tools be able to find this functionality?

 ## Feedback
 Have feedback?
-We want to hear it! *[Issue #123](link to issue announcing explainer, which will need to be added after first commit)* tracks community feedback on this explainer.
+We want to hear it! *[Issue #83](https://github.com/MicrosoftEdge/DevTools/issues/83)* tracks community feedback on this explainer.